 Frank Entsminger is a sculptor in taxidermy and wildlife art.
 Frank’s love of nature and the outdoors began as a child in Montana.
-At a very young age, he collected mice to skin and mount and then make wildlife scenes in a shoe box.
+Born in Montana in 1943, at a very young age, he played in taxidermy.
+He collected mice to skin and mount and then make wildlife scenes in a shoe box.
 Later, Frank worked as a taxidermist for Great Falls Sporting Goods in his early high school years.

-In the midst of this rural wilderness setting, Frank is frequently afield with his spotting scope hiking the mountains observing and photographing sheep, moose, caribou, bears, waterfowl, small birds and mammals.
+In the midst of this rural wilderness setting, Frank is frequently afield with his spotting scope hiking the mountains observing and photographing wildlife.
 Frank’s trained eye focuses not only on their beauty, but also the animal’s anatomy along with their movements.
-Frank art career began while Frank was using his life experiences to create clay three-dimensional ideas for his life-size taxidermy work.
-Frank natural ability in animal anatomy later turned to art.
+Frank life experiences along with his natural ability to sculpt three-dimensional ideas for his life-size taxidermy also led him to bronze sculptures.

-Years ago, many people recognized his self-taught talent and encouraged him to make the sculptures more permanent.
-Joe Halko, a friend & renowned bronze artist in Montana suggested to Frank to turn his conceptual sculptures into bronzes.
-But this did not happen until a tragedy occurred in Frank’s life.
-In 1976, Entsminger’s lost their home to fire, leaving Frank’s hands severely burned.
-He was unable to use his hands for two months.
-After the bandages came off, he began exercising his fingers by sculpting miniature waxes.
+Many people recognized his self-taught talent and encouraged him to make the sculptures more permanent.
+Joe Halko, a friend & renowned bronze artist from Montana suggested Frank to turn his conceptual sculptures into bronzes.
+But this did not happen until the tragic fire occurred that took Entsminger’s home in 1976.
 Fate has a way of changing your life & opening new doors.
-In 1979, Frank cast his first sculpture bronze.
+In 1979, Frank cast his first bronze sculpture.

 Since his early years as a bronze artist he has collected full skeletons of big-game animals to sculpt the muscles onto the skeleton lending accurate measurements & positioning.
 He then transforms the knowledge from the finished life-size model to his intended sculpture.